rkuma183/wilsonmar.github.io/_posts/2017-02-02-testing-ai.md

 The old adage "garbage in garbage out" applies even more today.
 Systems can only be as intelligent as the data it analyzes.

-More importantly, AI adapts rules to deal with new threats.
+More importantly, <strong>good AI adapts</strong> rules to deal with new conditions (threats).

-AI does that by analyzing judgements human experts make.
+AI may do that by analyzing judgements human experts make.

 ## "Sophomoric"